tlhumphrey2/EasyFastHPCCoAWS/README.md

 Configuring and deploying an HPCC System on AWS from your Windows computer is a two-step process when using the HPCC CloudFormation template and accompanying scripts.

-1. 1.Copy the 14 accompanying scripts and your ssh pem file to an S3 bucket.
+1. Copy the 14 accompanying scripts and your ssh pem file to an S3 bucket.
-2. 2.Use CloudFormation on the AWS console to do the rest.
+2. Use CloudFormation on the AWS console to do the rest.

+The scripts of the repository are very similar to those in the BestHPCCoAWS repository.

 When you get to section 3, "Using CloudFormation …", you need a placement group in the region where you deploy your HPCC System.
 Appendix B gives detailed instructions for making one.
 Also, for section 3, you need an ssh key pair on your Windows machine.
 Appendix C gives detailed instructions on how to make the key pair on the AWS console and download it to your Windows machine.